RobotLocomotion/drake/doc/_pages/installation.md

 that Conda is involved.

 ⁽³⁾ The Python version shown in the table is supported for all installation channels.
-Additionally, on Ubuntu when installing via ``pip`` Python versions 3.8 through 3.12 (inclusive) are supported.
+Additionally, when installing via ``pip`` on Ubuntu Python versions 3.10 through 3.12 (inclusive) are supported and on macOS Python versions 3.11 through 3.12 (inclusive) are supported.
 Refer to [OS Support](/stable.html#os-support) for details on our "end of life" timeline for changing which Python versions are supported.

 ⁽⁴⁾ These end-of-life dates are estimates.
 Refer to [OS Support](/stable.html#os-support) for details.

+⁽⁵⁾ We aim to support Ubuntu 24.04 within two months of its release.

 Additionally, if you are compiling your own C++ code against Drake's C++ code and are using Drake's pre-compiled binaries, then you must use the same